getify/You-Dont-Know-JS/async & performance/ch1.md

 So, threaded programming is very tricky, because if you don't take special steps to prevent this kind of interruption/interleaving from happening, you can get very surprising, nondeterministic behavior that frequently leads to headaches.

-JavaScript never shares data accross threads, which means *that* level of nondeterminism isn't a concern.
+JavaScript never shares data across threads, which means *that* level of nondeterminism isn't a concern.
 But that doesn't mean JS is always deterministic.
 Remember earlier, where the relative ordering of `foo()` and `bar()` produces two different results (`41` or `42`)?

 **Note:** It may not be obvious yet, but not all nondeterminism is bad.
 Sometimes it's irrelevant, and sometimes it's intentional.
 We'll see more examples of that throughout this and the next few chapters.